 I’m Beth.
-A Christian writer, painter, has-been missionary, and wannabe homesteader.
-I spent six years working with vulnerable kiddos and refugees in closed countries in North Africa, South Sudan, and Egypt.
+A writer, illustrator, failed missionary, recovering white savior and wannabe homesteader.
+I spent six years working with vulnerable children and refugees in North Africa and South Sudan.
 In those years I experienced some extreme situations: interrogation, expulsion, and evacuation from war.
 I now live in Baltimore with my British immigrant husband, where I work with refugees and asylum seekers, grow vegetables, and do my best to keep flailing awkwardly into neighbor love.

 Here on the blog I write about living toward the kingdom of God wherever we find ourselves, seeking justice, and finding neighbors all around us–even in places we didn’t know to look.

 If you’re new here, you might want to start by checking out a few of my top posts: